tobiasfinknet/reject/README.md

 Make also sure to configure to configure allowed requests per second and threshold to your needs, that depends strongly on if assets are delivered through rails or through an external webserver.
 Also there can be lots of non-malicious ajax requests which should not be blocked.

+With config.middleware.insert_before, the rejection code is called at the very beginning of the request handling.
+This will lower the used resources to a minimum.

 ToDo
 ----
   - Write lots of awesome tests

 Acknowledgements